Deep Learning for Data-Driven Districting-and-Routing: Experimental Analyses

 \textbf{Comparisons with full-knowledge solutions on smaller instances.} For the smallest instances, it is possible to enumerate all the possible districts, evaluate their costs using the SAA approach on the test scenarios, and solve the graph partitioning formulation of Equations~(\ref{set-part-equation:objective}--\ref{set-part-equation:d-as-binary}).
 This approach gives us full-knowledge solutions that can be used as a bound on the best possible cost ($z_\textsc{saa-test}$).
 However, this requires a massive computational effort.
 As an illustrative example, let us consider an instance with $n=60$ and $t=6$.
-On average, approximately 700,000 feasible connected districts exist that adhere to the constraints of the problem.
+On average, approximately 700,000 feasible connected districts satisfy the problem's constraints.
 Consequently, $500 \times 700,000$ TSPs must be solved (one for each potential district and test scenario) to estimate ground-truth costs and subsequently solve the related set-partitioning formulation.
 Given that each TSP solution requires roughly 0.1 seconds, the total computational effort for the full-knowledge optimal approach is roughly 405 CPU-core days \emph{for each instance}.
 We could undertake this computation only for instances with $(n,t) \in \{(60,3),(60,6),(90,3),(90,6),(120,3)\}$ using a large computer grid.
-We highlight that any search method relying on SAA encounters similar limitations since any solution-cost evaluation is a time-intensive process.
+We highlight that any search method relying on SAA encounters similar limitations, as solution-cost evaluation is a time-intensive process.
 Relying on a supervised learning approach to estimate the costs alleviates this issue.